4 min read

 It was Medici Money.

 The kind of deeply entrenched Italian wealth that owns the Palazzo Michelangelo had lived in while he was painting the Sistine Chapel.
-They'd had a wild, albeit loving, marriage until she'd realised they were sleeping with the same toyboy, she casually explained one afternoon over lunch.
+They'd had a wild, albeit loving, marriage until she'd realized they were sleeping with the same toyboy, she casually explained one afternoon over lunch.

 It was the Bold and the Beautiful.